Generic source#

 Spectra#

-Discrete for gamma spectrum
+Discrete energy spectrum

 One can configure a generic source to produce particles with energies depending on weights.
 To do so, one must provide two lists of the same size: one for energies, one for weights.
 Each energy is associated to the corresponding weight.
 Probabilities are derived from weights simply by normalizing the weights list.

-spectrum = gate.sources.base.get_rad_gamma_spectrum("Lu177")
+spectrum = gate.sources.utility.get_spectrum("Lu177", spectrum_type, database="icrp107")

 The source can be configured like this: